rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 Another shriek of metal and I saw them fall, Harold Jr. still looking straight at me.
 His mouth was open as he disappeared into the cloud of smoke.
-He’d been about to say something, but everything happened too fast.
+He'd been about to say something, but everything happened too fast.
 The coat closet disintegrated faster than I could follow it, coats flapping wildly in a wind that ripped them out into the atmosphere.
 And like that, in the space of a heartbeat, there was a gaping hole not three feet in front of me.

 The floor jerked out from beneath me and I pitched forward.
-My left hand’s grip on the handle had failed at the same time as the right’s grip on the bottle, though I hadn’t noticed.
+My left hand's grip on the handle had failed at the same time as the right's grip on the bottle, though I hadn't noticed.
-My arms, hands now numb to the wrists, flailed but couldn’t find purchase.
+My arms, hands now numb to the wrists, flailed but couldn't find purchase.

 I screamed as I fell face-first out of the aircraft.